KittyGiraudel/site/_posts/2013-08-08-advanced-sass-list-functions.md

 ); // now, i, know, my, a, b, c, d, e, f
 ```

 As you can see, the signature is the same as the one for the `append()` function.
-Now, let's open the beast; you'll be surprised how simple this is:
+Now, let’s open the beast; you’ll be surprised how simple this is:

 ```scss
 @function prepend($list, $value) {